A super-Earth and two sub-Neptunes transiting the nearby and quiet M dwarf TOI-270: Methods

 \subsection{Discovery, follow-up and vetting}

-{\Ntarget} was observed in {\tess} short (2\,min.) cadence mode in Sectors 3--5 (spanning 2018-Sep-20 to 2018-Dec-11; Table~\ref{tab:observations})\footnote{selected by the {\tess} Input Catalog \cite{Stassun2018} and Cool Dwarf Catalog \cite{Muirhead2018}}.
-The mission team alerted on three transiting exoplanet candidates in the {\tess} lightcurves\footnote{extracted using the Science Processing Operations Center (SPOC) pipeline operated at the NASA Ames Research Center \cite{Jenkins2002, Jenkins2010, Smith2012, Stumpe2014, Jenkins2016, Jenkins2017}.} in early December 2018 (Fig.~\ref{fig:TESS_lightcurve}).
+{\Ntarget} was observed in {\tess} short (2\,min.) cadence mode in Sectors 3--5 (spanning 2018-Sep-20 to 2018-Dec-11; Supplementary Table~1).
+The target was selected by the {\tess} Input Catalog \cite{Stassun2018} and Cool Dwarf Catalog \cite{Muirhead2018}.
+The mission team alerted on three transiting exoplanet candidates in the {\tess} lightcurves in early December 2018 (Fig.~\ref{fig:TESS_lightcurve}).
+The lightcurves were extracted using the Science Processing Operations Center (SPOC) pipeline operated at the NASA Ames Research Center \cite{Jenkins2002, Jenkins2010, Smith2012, Stumpe2014, Jenkins2016, Jenkins2017}.
+Note that the TESS data coverage is interrupted for data downlink for circa 1 day every 13.7 days.
+Data from circa BJD$_\mathrm{TDB}$ 2,458,419 to 2,458,421 is masked during a period of thermal settling.
 Thorough verification of the true nature of these transit events is crucial, because planet-like signals are frequently mimicked by systematic noise, or by astrophysical false positives (e.g \cite{Cameron2012}).
 Super-Earth-sized and sub-Neptune-sized signals, in particular, are prone to be mimicked by background eclipsing binaries blended into the photometric aperture (e.g \cite{Guenther2017a}).
 Moreover, constant light from unresolved background or companion stars can bias the interpretation by leading to an underestimation of planet radii (e.g \cite{Guenther2018}).
 A discovery of three independent, periodic signals lends confidence, as multi-transit systems have a high probability of being real planets (see e.g. \cite{lissauer2012}).
 In order to confidently rule out systematic noise and false positives, and to strengthen our hypothesis that the candidates are planets, we follow the subsequent candidate validation protocol.
-Our protocol is similar to the approaches for M-dwarf planet validation in the literature (e.g. \cite{Muirhead2014,Gillon2016,Vanderspek2019,Quinn2019}), and partly even more extensive than those.
+Our protocol is similar to the approaches for M~dwarf planet validation in the literature (e.g. \cite{Muirhead2014,Gillon2016,Vanderspek2019,Quinn2019}), and partly even more extensive than those.